Pay slips

 - Make sure employees can access and print their pay slips in private.

-- Pay slips should be written in plain English that is simple to understand.
+- Pay slips should be written in plain English and simple to understand.